 - Happy New Year!

 - Did you miss my live webinar on embedded indexing with Index-Manager?
 Download the replay here.
-This webinar “Indexing with Index Manager: Indexing and Embedding the Forest and the Trees” aired Tuesday, October 30, 2018.
-I demonstrated how I use Index-Manager for writing quality indexes, including for providing analysis and headings, subheadings, cross-references, and ranges.
-I also showed how I edit my work, and—perhaps most importantly for some of you—I showed how I export this work for final embedded publication (and re-publication, as you wish).
-Writing, editing, embedding index entries, this can all be done with professional indexing software.
-Watch this webinar to learn how to craft and edit both simple and complex index entries, with page ranges and with cross-references, and how to export and review embedded indexes.
+During this webinar “Indexing with Index Manager: Indexing and Embedding the Forest and the Trees,” I demonstrated how I use Index-Manager for writing quality indexes with headings, subheadings, cross-references, and ranges.
+I also showed how I edit my work, and how I export for final embedded publication (and re-publication, as you wish).
+Writing, editing, and embedding index entries can all be done with professional indexing software.
+Watch this webinar to learn how to craft and edit simple and complex index entries, with page ranges and with cross-references, and how to export and review your embedded indexes.

 - I highly recommend the AMA Manual of Style, 10th Edition, a superb guide for authors and editors, especially for Chapter 13, Medical Indexes.
-NB: The just-released 11th Edition does not include Medical Indexes.
+NB: The just-released 11th Edition does not include the chapter on Medical Indexes.